codefellows/seattle-ops-401d6/class-20/project-guidelines.md

 - Capture traffic for the client to demonstrate how the attack TTPs would be detected in the AWS Cloud using VPC Flow Logs and any additional automation necessary
 - An AWS Lambda function triggering a relevant response to a detected threat (this fulfills the requirement for a shell script)
-- Monitor for APT threat activity in your AWS environment
+- Monitor for threat activity in your AWS environment
 - Monitor Security Logs for failed SSH attempts on your instances

 - Preparation
   - Obtain the Network Security Assessment from your instructor and analyze the findings.